-• Edit the sqlnet.ora file to use the location of an ASM disk group specified using the ASM file naming convention when you configure the DIRECTORY setting in the ENCRYPTION_WALLET_LOCATION setting.
+• Edit the WALLET_ROOT parameter of the init.ora file to use the location of an ASM disk group specified using the ASM file naming convention that was used in previous releases when you configured the DIRECTORY setting in the ENCRYPTION_WALLET_LOCATION setting.
 That is, you must use the plus sign (+) notation for the ASM file name.